avital0411-create/NVDA-TimeSeries/README.md

 # Data Science Portfolio (R & Python)

 This repository contains academic and practical projects in **R** and **Python**,
-covering econometrics, time series forecasting, and machine learning.
+covering linear regression, time series forecasting, panel data analysis, and machine learning.
 The goal is to demonstrate data analysis, model building, and evaluation skills.

 ---